chrisllontop/mcp-toolkit/README.md

 🔗 **Project-Based Organization** - Connect MCPs to specific projects with independent configurations and environment variables.

 🔐 **Secure Secrets** - Keep your API keys and credentials encrypted with AES-256-GCM encryption.
+Encryption keys are securely stored in your OS keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service).

 🌐 **Universal Support** - Works with Claude Desktop, Cursor, VS Code, Codex, and any MCP-compatible tool.